New podcast available now!

 5. Track the Investigation: Under the Fair Credit Reporting Act (FCRA), Checkr must investigate disputes and respond within 30 days.

 It is unlawful to report inaccurate information in your DoorDash background check, and to refuse to investigate and fix the errors.
+You can hold Checkr accountable and potentially get compensation for any harm caused.

 4. I Was Denied a Job with DoorDash Because of My Driving History